-In the latest advice for schools and colleges (UKCCIS, 2016), sexting is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
+In the latest advice for schools and colleges (UKCIS, 2016), sexting is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
 It includes nude or nearly nude images and/or sexual acts.
 It is also referred to as 'youth produced sexual imagery'.

-The DSL should be familiar with the full 2016 guidance from the UK Council for Child Internet Safety (UKCCIS), Sexting in Schools and Colleges: Responding to Incidents and Safeguarding Young People, and should not refer to this document instead of the full guidance.
+The DSL should be familiar with the full 2016 guidance from the UK Council for Internet Safety (UKCIS), Sexting in Schools and Colleges: Responding to Incidents and Safeguarding Young People, and should not refer to this document instead of the full guidance.
+It can be found here.